 - Also, a website error yields one of two messages: "Some terrible, terrible error has occurred," or "I swallowed a bug — we seem to be having a little problem with our website, so we may experience some slight turbulence and then — explode."

 - That and the general feel of the campaign in general.
 Compare the relationship between Jim and Tychus to the one between Mal and Jayne, for example.

-- The hologram of a dancing Night Elf female in the Hyperion's cantina appears to be the actual character model, imported directly from World of Warcraft.
+- The hologram of a dancing Night Elf female in the Hyperion's cantina appears to be the actual character model, imported directly from Wo W.